 Risk Risk I x L Possible Implications Risk Category Management of the Risk Potential Mitigation Comments procedural challenges Byelaw not confirmed by Defra; or Judicial Review of Policy/ byelaw.
 4 × 2 Policy decision/byelaw overturned or declined, leaving no management option for fishery/stock/marine environment identified as being under threat.
 Waste of resource applied to production of policy and requirement to urgently divert resources to create new policy/management options.
 Operational, Reputational, Financial, Environmental, Political.
-Where there is uncertainty, seek independent legal advice; Careful consideration of legal advice; Regular engagement and involvement with partner bodies and external organisations; Early engagement and transparent consultation on policy formation; Timely briefing and Managing expectations of Cornwall IFCA is a key part of the Communication Strategy.
+Where there is uncertainty, seek independent legal advice; Careful consideration of legal advice; Regular engagement and involvement with partner bodies and external organisations; Early engagement and transparent consultation on policy formation; Managing expectations of Cornwall IFCA is a key part of the Communication Strategy.
 It is vital to ensure that stakeholders have a clear understanding of the roles, responsibilities and duties of Cornwall IFCA, as well as a realistic understanding of the many competing priorities and timescales.
-Legal and Legal challenges on failure to fulfil duties.
+Cornwall IFCA has had a byelaw not initially confirmed by Defra, as it was deemed disproportionate in its approach This delayed the confirmation of the byelaw by 12 months as well as delaying other elements of the legislative programme.
+Legal and p Legal challenges on failure to fulfil duties.
 4 × 1 If Cornwall IFCA was found to be failing to fulfil one or some aspects of its role to manage the marine environment and fisheries, this could have significant impacts on public engagement, funding streams and the management of Cornwall IFCA.
-Reputational, Financial, Political. involvement of the Authority; • Rigorous application of public interest tests for prosecution cases; • Good staff management in preparing legal cases.
-Transparent communication of successful prosecutions.
-Effective publicity of enforcement effort as well as sanctions issued will have both a deterrent effect as well as improving the public's understanding of the work of Cornwall IFCA.
+Reputational, Financial, Political.
+Timely briefing and involvement of the Authority; Rigorous application of public interest tests for prosecution cases; Good staff management in preparing legal cases. involvement of the Authority; Rigorous application of public interest tests for prosecution cases; Good staff management in preparing legal Transparent communication of successful prosecutions.
+Effective effort as will have well as ir understa Cornwall Effective publicity of enforcement effort as well as sanctions issued will have both a deterrent effect as well as improving the public's understanding of the work of Cornwall IFCA.